 linkages can be supported through sustainable FDI projects, which can be developed through partnerships between investment authorities in host and home economies.
-With the growth of impact investing and other SDG-oriented investment, such efforts may help these investors find bankable projects guickly and easily.
+With the growth of impact investing and other SDG-oriented investment, such efforts may help these investors find bankable projects quickly and easily.

-V.3 Build constructive stakeholder relationships Rationale Constructive stakeholder relationships enable businesses to help shape a productive investment environment, ensures problems can be dealt with expeditiously, strengthens private-public sector partnerships, and enables businesses to operate in a more socially responsible manner.
+V.4 Build constructive stakeholder relationships

+Constructive stakeholder relationships enable businesses to help shape a productive investment environment, ensures problems can be dealt with expeditiously, strengthens private-public sector partnerships, and enables businesses to operate in a more socially responsible manner.

 Some IPAs may not have the specialized expertise to develop and implement a comprehensive sustainable FDI strategy.
-Implementation Establish and maintain mechanisms for regular consultation, effective dialogue and collaboration with stakeholders to identify and address issues encountered by investors and affected communities.
+Implementation Establish and maintain mechanisms for regular consultation, effective dialogue, feedback, and collaboration with stakeholders to identify and address issues encountered by investors and affected communities, such as regular government-stakeholder roundtables, to discuss relevant issues.
+Example: The Netherlands Foreign Investment Agency maintains a few mechanisms to generate feedback from investors: feedback from daily contacts through project managers of the agency and its regional partners that have daily contacts with a number of existing and potential investors; feedback on an ad hoc basis provided by foreign investors at special occasions or by sending emails to the agency; feedback from investor relations' meetings organised by the agency; feedback from a triannual extended survey on the Dutch business climate amongst existing foreign investors; discussions of business climate issues during quarterly meetings with the Invest in Holland Network directors; and analysis of lost projects that takes place every year by the agency.
 Establish and maintain a mechanism to provide interested parties with the opportunity to comment on proposed new laws, regulations and policies or changes to existing ones prior to their implementation and with sufficient advance notice to be able to provide input.
 Share among member states experiences of successful stakeholder consultive mechanisms and public private dialogues, to take advantage of information on successes and problems encountered by established investors.
 Promote the role of policy advocacy within IPAs as a means of addressing the specific investment problems raised by investors, including those faced by SMEs and underrepresented groups such as women.
 In this respect, IPAs should engage in partnerships and programmes, and undertake independent surveys that aim to strengthen data on SMEs and underrepresented groups.
 Build partnerships with stakeholders to assist with capacity building both within government agencies and with potential investors.
-Example: Wesgro, the official tourism, trade and investment promotion agency for Cape Town and Western Cape, collaborated with GreenCape, an NGO that supports the growth of the green economy in Western Cape.
-This partnership enables Wesgro to outsource specialist services to a qualified partner.
-GreenCape provides investors insight into the legal frameworks in the local economy and continues to provide ongoing market intelligence and support to make sure that businesses grow and remain sustainable.
-Together, both organisations can unlock the investment and employment potential of green technologies and services in the region.
-Example: Dubai FDI developed a global multi-stakeholder programme, Dubai Green Economy Partnership, to engage private sector investors and technology providers with government partners.
+V.5 Eval uating development impact Rationale It is important that governments evaluate the development impact of FDI to ensure that it contributes to achieving SDGs.
+There are different ways of measuring and evaluating the contribution of investments to development.
+Monitoring and evaluation systems can capture the development impact of FDI and guide strategic decisions.
+Governments can use international standards to facilitate technical assessments (e.g., economic, environmental and social impacts).